refraction-networking/water/README.md

 - **Apache 2.0**: **ONLY** when this project is imported/used as-is bearing the name `water`, or being tested with a change that is intended to be contributed back to the `water` project later.
 - **GPLv3** applies otherwise, which means if you modify, redistribute and rebrand this project in other projects WITHOUT using the name `water` or the change is considered private and not intended to be contributed back to the `water` project, you MUST also open source your modification under the GPLv3 license and forfeit the right to use the Apache 2.0 license.

+## Submodules

+`watm` has its own licensing policy, please refer to [watm](https://github.com/refraction-networking/water/watm) for more information.

 # Cross-platform Support

 W.A.T.E.R. is designed to be cross-platform (and cross-architecture).